lukas-vlcek/index_time_date/README.md

 ### Conclusions

 #### I.)
 We can make conclusion that when sorting then all **document falling into the same millisecond can be returned in random order** (more specifically, the order seem to be determined by internal ES factors at indexing time).

+As a workaround one can introduce secondary field to store needed fraction number and use this field as a secondary sort value.

 --
 #### II.)
 More over, we can see that when `_source` field is disabled and individual fields are `stored` (see [`template.sh`](template.sh)) then when we ask Elasticsearch for date field values we get only milliseconds resolution formated according to first custom format from mapping (`date2` and `date3`) or by default format (`date1`).

-This means that if we want to **get original date-time value** we either have to:
+This means that if we want to **get original date-time value** back from Elasticsearch we either have to:

-- store it as a string into another field (this is what we use field `date` for)
+- index value as non analyzed string into \[another\] field (this is what we use field `date` for)
-- or we must enable `_source` (which requires more disk space)
+- or we must **disable `store`** for particular field and **enable `_source`** (which requires more disk space) at the same time, however, any custom **date-time format in mapping is ignored** in the case and the value is returned as is

 --